Introduction

 We mentioned click-through rates but there is a caveat to that.
 The snippet is designed so that searchers can access information without having to click on a site, hence why that small window appears right under the search bar and presents a lot of the information you may be looking for.

-One of the best ways to guarantee click-through action is to just have high-quality SEO content.
+One of the best ways to ensure click-through action is to just have high-quality SEO content.
 This means that it doesn’t only have to be written in a satisfying way to a normal standard, but also to an SEO copywriting standard.
 That usually means the content should be geared towards conciseness so that you’re getting the message across without wasting anyone’s time.

 High-quality content is better at capturing the no-click searchers since there’s a better chance that, upon reading your snippet, they’ll click to read more on the query that they had looked up.